Power Distribution Panel¶

 Reading the Bus Voltage¶

 Monitoring the bus voltage can be useful for (among other things) detecting when the robot is near a brownout, so that action can be taken to avoid brownout in a controlled manner.
+See the roboRIO Brownouts document for more information.

 Reading the Temperature¶